Metrics and Monitoring for AI Search Visibility Today

 Reporting frameworks and stakeholder communication for visibility

-Introduce a list of report types that address common stakeholder needs.
+Report types that address common stakeholder needs are:

 Daily operational dashboards for on-call engineers.